Hiring and Retaining the Best and the Brightest

-- How does a company find qualified candidates that can transition and assimilate into their new position?
-While they may have a degree, a steady work history or a nice smile, how does anyone know if they are flexible or capable of fitting in with their new team and with customers?
+- How does a company find qualified candidates to transition and assimilate into their new position?
+While they may have a degree, a steady work history, or a nice smile, how does anyone know they are flexible or capable of fitting in with their new team and customers?

 - What does a company want their new employee to do when they show up for work?
 Attend meetings in other departments?
 Network?

 - What does the company expect from their new employees?
 Work forty hours per week and another twenty from home?